c-eee-devops/docker-zimbra-9.0.0-c-eee/README.md

 - Because the `IPv4` address through which the container would be publicly accessible is really assigned to the docker host, the installation process will complain about a DNS problem.
 Ignore the warning and continue.
 It will eventually function.

-- Clone the reposotory to you Ubuntu 20.04 doker host
+- Clone the repository to your Ubuntu 20.04 docker host

   ```bash
   git clone https://github.com/ceeedevops/docker-zimbra-9.0.0-c-eee.git